Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations

 The classification of $C_2$ symmetric superconductors is given by

 subject to the constraint in Eq.~\ref{eq:Ch_rot_c2}.
 For simplicity, we take three of the $C_4$ symmetric models described above as our first three $C_2$ generators

 Generator $H_4^{(4)}$ is in the same class as $H_3^{(4)}$ when $C_4$ symmetry is forgotten.
 Since these three first generators are $C_4$ symmetric, they have $[X]=[Y]$, thus, the fourth generator must break $C_4$ symmetry.
-We take it to be a 2-dimensional anisotropic array of p-wave wires
+We take it to be a two-dimensional anisotropic array of $p$-wave wires

 where ${\bf r}$ runs over all lattice sites spanned by the primitive vectors ${\bf a}_1=a(1,0),{\bf a}_2=a(0,1).$ This model is trivial along ${\bf a}_2$, and is depicted in Fig.~\ref{fig:TBM_p-wire}c.
 Its rotation operator is